4xmen/Get-Github-Achievements/assets/steps/README.yolo.md

 </div>

-### 8. Done .
-Now you can see that Yolo Achievement is now added to your received achievements list.
+### 8. Done , Now you can see that Yolo Achievement in your achievements list.

 <div align="center">
 <img width="300" src="../img/yolo/yolo-step8.png" alt="yolo-finish.png">